Deployment

 .
 Electric will create the directory at that path if it doesn't exist yet.
 However, you need to make sure that the OS user that Electric is running as has the necessary permissions in the parent directory.

-Naturally, the file system location configured via ELECTRIC_STORAGE_DIR
+The file system location configured via ELECTRIC_STORAGE_DIR

 and the data Electric stores there must survive sync service's restarts.
 For example, when using Kubernetes, you'll want to create a persistent volume and attach it to your Electric deployment.